 Remedies for sneezing in dogs

-We have already said that reverse sneezing, with few exceptions, is harmless and does not affect the health of our pet.
-But, it is normal that if we witness it, we become overwhelmed and believe that our friend is having a bad time.
-In this situation we can take some measures that can alleviate them, such as:
+Reverse sneezing is generally harmless and has no negative effects on the health of our pets, as we have already stated.
+However, it is common for us to feel overwhelmed if we witness it and think that our friend is having a bad time.
+In this circumstance, we can take some actions to lessen them, such as:

 - Doust, R. (2004).
 Nasal Discharge, Sneezing, and Reverse Sneezing.
 Textbook of Respiratory Disease in Dogs and Cats, 17–29. https://doi.org/10.1016/b978-0-7216-8706-3.50007-4